zenorocha/wedocs/intro/custom-domains.md

 <!-- <article id="wildcard-domain"> -->

-## Configuring DNS for Wildcard domain
+## Configuring DNS for wildcard domain

 Since you can have multiple services inside a project and WeDeploy automatically creates a subdomain for each service.
 Wildcard domains allow you to map any of all generated subdomains from the services with a single record.